arthrfrts/minduim/about.md

 You can add a `theme.css` in your `/assets/css` directory to customize the style options of your site.

 Just copy our [`theme.css`](https://github.com/arthrfrts/minduim/blob/main/assets/css/theme.css) and uncomment the lines of the variables you want to change, and you're good to go.
-Please note that background and color variables have different values for light and dark color schemes.

 `theme.css` is also a good place to add custom style rules as well, since it's the last stylesheet called by your theme.
 It will overwrite any rules set by default.